terra-reference/terraref.github.io/_posts/2015-09-24-sept-standards-committee-meeting-notes.md

 *   Sign up for github and send David an email to get linked in to the discussion and access to any shared code under development for data processing.
 (All)
 *   NEON will upload their package of information to David’s website/box site.
 *   If you have any trouble accessing these resources (Github, Box, other), please contact David.
 *   A physical representation of the LemnaTec system would be very useful.
 Understanding the specs of the system, such as the field design, types of cameras/sensors and installation angles, calibration processes and standards, metadata, etc., will be important for data processing by the other TERRA teams.
 Bob will look into providing that information.
+Probably I think that the files `System specification7100019_System_Specification_V11.pdf` and `VPK-USA-Field\
+-Übersicht-10_Freigabe_LT.pdf` will suffice; we need to check if these can be made public. https://github.com/terraref/reference-data/issues/11